mr-calvert/config-nvim/setup_notes.md

 # Setup effort notes by date
 ### 2025-11-29 -- Continue focus on go-lang setup, then rust then zig in preparation for Advent of Code in nvim
 * Created .editorconfig and enabled Editorconfig support in nvim.
 Intention is to have it setup in dotfiles when I get around to that part of my setup.
+* neotest configuration can definitely go to insane depths: (neotest author's go-lang configs)[https://fredrikaverpil.github.io/neotest-golang/recipes/#per-project-configuration]
+* neotest-golang asks to be run against the `main` branch of nvim-treesitter.
+Google's AI seems to think that nvim-kickstart uses `main`, but when I checked the cloned repo at `~/.local/share/nvim/lazy/nvim-treesitter/` it looks like `master` is checked out.
+* Stopped and restarted vim and there was no sign of Lazy picking up the changes.
+So I ran :Lazy sync and it did a whole lot of updates (oops?).
+The only change I noticed in :checkhealth before vs after was that the support matrix for loaded languages for nvim-treesitter was empty post :Lazy sync.
+But vim-treesitter listed all the loaded plugins.
+  Syntax highlighting still works, but maybe when I enable others they'll not work?
+Maybe loading new parsers won't work?
+The nvim-treesitter repo checked out in `~/.local/share/nvim/lazy/nvim-treesitter/` is detached HEAD, making me think it merged master and main.
+Considering checking out main and restarting nvim, feels iffy.
+Post :Lazy sync there's a runtime error when I open a path with backtick.
+This used to supply tab completion vs filesystem, now it breaks.
+* Confirmed that LSP works for go-hello and DAP can step through prod side, tests obviously not.
+* IN PROGRESS: Setup nvim-neotest with nvim-neotest-go, possibly add gotestsum?

 ### 2025-11-28 -- Focus on go-lang setup
 * A bit of research into nvim roadmap.
 Builtin lsp integration is coming in 0.12.x, but stable is 11.5.x, so the kickstart lsp stuff is still fully relevant.